emmettng/emmett.github.io/ml/Convolution.md

 One axis, called the channel axis, is used to access different views of the data (e.g., the red, green and blue channels of a color image, or the left and right channels of a stereo audio track).

+# Convolution
-# Convolution in *artificial neural network*
+`convolution in *artificial neural network*`
-`... don't speak too soon  for the wheel's still in spin... - Dylan`
+**This is an intuitive explination**

 ## Basic Assumption
 All discussion in this section is based upon the belief of the following assumption:

 > **_Complexity is the composition of limited set of simplicities_**.

-More specifically, simplicity comes first, then enough composition of different simplicities is the necessary condition for the emerge of complexity *(What is simplicity and Complexity?
+More specifically, simplicity comes first, then composition of sufficient amount of different simplicities is the necessary condition for the emerge of complexity *(What is simplicity and Complexity?
 How could they be measured ?
 These will be discussed later)*.

 - Lines and curves to figures
 - Letters to literatures